Dĩ An Base Camp: 1966–72

 The airfield was capable of accommodating C-7 Caribou and C-123 aircraft.

 The Mobile Advisory Teams advisor school operated at the base from 1969 until September 1971.

 On 30 July 1969, US President Richard Nixon visited the base on his only Presidential visit to South Vietnam, meeting US military personnel.

 On 13 October 1971 Vietcong sappers destroyed two U.S. helicopters at the camp.

 On 8 September 1972 the Republic of Vietnam Marine Division established a training center, ranges, hospital, recruit depot and LVT base on part of the former camp and named it Song Than Camp.

 Current use

-The base remains in use by the People's Army of Vietnam.
+The base remains in use by the 4th Corps of People's Army of Vietnam, while the logistics base has transformed into Sóng Thần Industrial Park I, II and residential area.